puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-sysupdate-access-old-edge.md

 > This article applies to the Microsoft Edge [Stable channel](microsoft-edge-channels.md).

 The procedures in this article apply to systems that have been updated with the latest security updates.
 When the new version of Microsoft Edge is installed, the old version (Microsoft Edge Legacy) will be hidden.
 By default, all attempts to launch the old version will redirect the user to the newly installed version of Microsoft Edge.
 This article describes how you can keep using Microsoft Edge Legacy after you install Microsoft Edge.

-> [!WARNING]
-> When using Windows Update deployment there is a known issue with the Allow Side by Side policy that produces a broken shortcut to Microsoft Edge Legacy in the all apps list.
-We recommend that you do not deploy with these methods or enable the **AllowSxS** policy until this issue can be resolved.

 ## Quickstart: Side-by-side experience with Microsoft Edge Beta Channel and Microsoft Edge Legacy